canonical/repo-policy-compliance/src-docs/check.py.md

 ## <kbd>class</kbd> `JobMetadata`
 Information about the target job run to check for authorization.

-Attrs:  branch_name: The branch name of the target repository.  commit_sha: The commit SHA of the job run.  repository_name: The target repository to run the check on.  source_repository_name: The repository in which the branch/fork was sourced from.
+Attrs:  branch_name: The branch name of the target repository.  commit_sha: The commit SHA of the job run.  repository_name: The repository running the check.  fork_or_branch_repository_name: The repository of the branch/fork.